 But it is important to understand that these are not rules in the sense of a settled and uncontroversial system which we are straight-forwardly and inevitably obliged to ‘obey’.
 Language is a socio-historic institution, meaning that its rules are constantly evolving – what was acceptable 100 years ago may seem wrong today, and vice versa, and, crucially, at any given point in history, there will be murkiness around exactly what is ‘acceptable’ and what is not.

-From the point of view of syntax, a string of words is generally categorised as a sentence if it meets all three of the following conditions: first, it contains at least one finite (a verb, in most structures either ‘do’, ‘have’, or ‘be’, which serves to index the clause to the present moment); second, all of its elements are connected to each other following the various rules of syntax; and, third, no element is ‘missing’ some other element which it is considered to require.
-To emphasise its completeness, such a construction is sometimes referred to as a ‘full sentence’.
-The following examples are not full sentences in this sense, because they fail to meet the condition specified:
+From the point of view of syntax, a string of words is typically categorised as a sentence if it meets all four of the following conditions: first, it contains at least one finite (a verb, in most structures either ‘do’, ‘have’, or ‘be’, which serves to index the clause to the present moment); second, all of its elements are connected to each other following the various rules of syntax; third, no element is ‘missing’ some other element which is syntactically required, and, fourth, it is not connected syntactically to any other material.
+The following examples are not sentences in this sense, because they fail to meet the condition specified:

 1. Attacking the opponents’ goal with ferocious determination!